I. Course Prefix/Number: MAT 131

 Textbooks can also be found at our Mathematics Textbooks page.

-A TI-83 or higher numbered graphing calculator will be used for instructional purposes.
+A graphics calculator is required.
+A TI-83/84 will be used for instructional purposes

 X. Methods of Evaluating Student Progress